Monika-81/Project1/README.md

 ### **Languages**

 - **HTML5**
 <br> I used HTML to create the base structure of the project.
-I started with a basic bolierplate set up and created the first crude structure of the page out of the original design.
+I started with a basic boilerplate set up and created the first crude structure of the page out of the original design.

 - **CSS3**
 <br> The CSS was used to apply the custom styles to the HTML skeleton.
-In a seperate document the positioning and creation for the whole design come forth.
+In a separate document the creation of the design come forth.

 ### **Tools**